7 display settings for a better looking iPhone

-An iPhone ($1,829.00 at Apple) looks pretty good right out of the box, but after you slip it into even the slimmest of cases and start using it under a variety of lighting conditions, the screen and body can lose some of their luster.
+An iPhone ($1,099.99 at Best Buy) looks pretty good right out of the box, but after you slip it into even the slimmest of cases and start using it under a variety of lighting conditions, the screen and body can lose some of their luster.
 I can't help you with the case situation, but I can help you improve the look of your iPhone's display.

 Here are seven iOS display settings, any one of which can make your iPhone easier on your eyes.